kikiisong/SecurityWebApp/docs/srs/srs.md

 **Must have:**

 As a user, I want to:
+**Iteration 2:**
+- **have access to a database so that I can view, add, and search incidents.**
-- view a map interface so that I am familiar with the environment in the neighborhood.
+- **submit a new incident via a form on the website so that I can inform the community of the incident.**

+**TO DO in later iterations:**
-- post an incident at a specific location on map (for example, drop-down menu giving users an option) so that I can report a new case to web app.
+- post an incident at a specific location on map (for example, drop-down menu giving users an option) so that I can report a new incident without entering location information.
 - see pins for incidents on map so that I can relate one pin with one incident.
 - click a location to send SMS alert text messages to my contacts so that they’ll get notified about the neighborhood.
 - report an issue to the campus security so that I don’t have to learn how to report to campus security.